Andreas1313/SequenceTiming/docs/SequenceTiming.md

 <img src="picturesFromDocument/100_StepTimeTable.jpg"  width=70% height=70%>

-a) Because forceStep skips the startDelay, I would use startDelay only where it makes sense. endDelay is the normal delay.\
 b) earliestStartNextStep_ms: When this time is elapsed, it is allowed to transfer to the next step.\
 c) latestStartNextStep_ms: The next transit must be in this time.
 0 is to switch it totally off.